verma-rudresh/legendary-pthreads/readme.md

 * Lock is tested for the producer consumer problem and is working correctly.

 ## Output:
-* matResult.txt stores the information about the context switching time for both our implementation and pthread library.
+* <code>matResult.txt</code> stores the information about the context switching time for both our implementation and pthread library.
-* ProdCons.txt stores the information about the buying and selling of different items.
+* <code>ProdCons.txt</code> stores the information about the buying and selling of different items.

 ![image](https://user-images.githubusercontent.com/61209181/137616790-dc11f166-fb93-411f-8eea-52436cb1074e.png)
 **Fig.  Graph of Total thread execution time versus number of threads in myOwnThread library.**